iamdrjsolanki/ProjectManagementApplication/README.md

 # Project Management Application

-This project was created in Spring Tool Suite IDE using Spring version 5.
+This project was created in Spring Tool Suite IDE using Spring version 5 & Spring Boot 2.4.1.
+Also used Thymeleaf to design the html pages & bind data from Spring.
+Used H2 database embedded with Spring & used CRUDRepository to store & fetch data from the database.

 ## Development server